Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 </span>

 To-do's:
- - Talk more about the x86 ISA, like how the register nomenclature work.
  - Fix assembly throughout that lack stack alignment.
 Also mention functions prologue and epilogue, and the use `rbp`.
  - Check how many times I said "finally".